Skip to main content

 Waste Managed by Chemical

-Note: In this figure, the metals (lead and zinc) are combined with their metal compounds, although metals and compounds of the same metal are listed separately on the TRI list.
+Note: 1) In this figure, the metals (lead and zinc) are combined with their metal compounds, although metals and compounds of the same metal are listed separately on the TRI chemical list.
+2) Note: This chart excludes natural gas processing facilities which were not required to report to TRI prior to 2022.

-• Facilities reported waste managed for almost 600 chemicals and chemical categories.
+• Facilities reported managing almost 600 TRI-listed chemicals as waste.
 The graph above shows the nine chemicals managed as waste in the largest quantities.
-Together, these chemicals represent 53% of the total waste managed reported to TRI.
+Together, these chemicals represent 65% of the waste reported to TRI for 2023.
+Waste management quantities for all other reported chemicals are included in the graph as “All Others”.

-• Of the chemicals shown above, facilities reported increased quantities of waste managed for: cumene, dichloromethane (methylene chloride), ethylene, and n-hexane.
+• Of the chemicals shown above, waste managed increased for: n-hexane, dichloromethane (methylene chloride), and ethylene.

 Waste Managed by Industry